-\subsection{Comparison with State-of-the-art A-VOS Methods}
+\subsection{Comparison with State-of-the-Art A-VOS Methods}

-TABLE~\ref{tab:avos} lists the results of different A-VOS methods on four datasets.
-The results show that the proposed method achieves state-of-the-art performance across all datasets in various scenarios and with different types of targets.
+Table~\ref{tab:avos} lists the results of different A-VOS methods on four datasets.
+The results show that EPCFormer achieves state-of-the-art performance in various scenarios and with different types of objects.
 This is attributed to effectively establishing interactions and complementarity between multiple modalities.
-The following obvious findings can be observed: 1) Compared with the off-the-shelf methods using CNN as the backbone, the proposed EPCFormer, a ResNet-50~\cite{ResNet} backbone, achieves the overall $\mathcal{J\!\&\!F}$ of $54.3\%$, $53.7\%$, $63.0\%$, and $62.6\%$ on Audio-Guided-VOS~\cite{pan2022wnet}, A-Youtube-VOS~\cite{pan2022wnet}, A-A2D~\cite{pan2022wnet}, and A-J-HMDB~\cite{pan2022wnet}, respectively, which are $10.3\%$, $10.1\%$, $11.5\%$, and $1.4\%$ higher than the previous best solution Wnet~\cite{pan2022wnet}.
-2) With a stronger ViT-Huge backbone~\cite{ViT}, the proposed EPCFormer further boosts the performance and achieves the overall $\mathcal{J\!\&\!F}$ of $59.0\%$, $56.7\%$, $64.9\%$, and $63.7\%$ on four different datasets, respectively.
-In addition, Fig.~\ref{fig:avos}, Fig.~\ref{fig:avos_cam}, and Fig.~\ref{fig:avos_detail} show the visualization results of EPCFormer and Wnet~\cite{pan2022wnet} on A-Youtube-VOS.
-Compared to the existing baseline, which struggles to localize targets accurately, the proposed EPCFormer exhibits greater robustness and exceptional accuracy when handling complex audio expressions, resulting in a more precise mask.
+The following obvious findings can be observed: 1) Compared with the off-the-shelf methods using ResNet-50 as the backbone, EPCFormer achieves the $\mathcal{J\&F}$ of $54.3\%$, $53.7\%$, $63.0\%$, and $62.6\%$ on Audio-Guided-VOS~\cite{pan2022wnet}, A-Youtube-VOS~\cite{pan2022wnet}, A-A2D~\cite{pan2022wnet}, and A-J-HMDB~\cite{pan2022wnet}, respectively, which are $10.3\%$, $10.1\%$, $11.5\%$, and $1.4\%$ higher than Wnet~\cite{pan2022wnet}.
+2) With a stronger ViT-Huge backbone, EPCFormer further boosts the performance and achieves the $\mathcal{J\&F}$ of $59.0\%$, $56.7\%$, $64.9\%$, and $63.7\%$ on all datasets, respectively.

+In addition, Figures~\ref{fig:avos_cam},~\ref{fig:avos_detail} and~\ref{fig:avos} show the visualization results of EPCFormer and Wnet~\cite{pan2022wnet} on A-Youtube-VOS.
+Specifically, in Figure~\ref{fig:avos_cam}, the heat maps generated by EPCFormer showcase the superior comprehension of the audio prompts, leading to accurate localization of the referred objects.
+In the $1^{\mathrm{st}}$ example, EPCFormer demonstrates a strong understanding of the keywords ``skateboard'', ``person'', and ``road'', as well as their relationships within the given audio prompts.
+The proposed EVA assists the model in prioritizing the skateboard, mitigating potential distractions from the playing person.
+This ability to precisely analyze referred objects is once again confirmed in Figure~\ref{fig:avos_detail}.
+In particular, the $1^{\mathrm{st}}$ example displays that our model can predict more accurate confidence for the edge of the referred turtle, resulting in the formation of a more complete mask.
+Furthermore, in Figure~\ref{fig:avos}, the global localization capability of EPCFormer for referred objects throughout the entire video is demonstrated.

-\subsection{Comparison with State-of-the-art R-VOS Methods}
+\subsection{Comparison with State-of-the-Art R-VOS Methods}